Fintech startup Vise raises $65 million in Series C led by Ribbit Capital – TechCrunch

 The company’s round fits inside the generally bullish market for fintech investments that TechCrunch has observed globally.

-Of note: Vise’s Vasavada and Sequoia’s Shaun Maguire will join us tomorrow afternoon on Extra Crunch Live, where we’ll discuss how they came together for the financing, what made Vise stand out to Sequoia, and how they’re finding success in the world of fintech.
+Of note: Vise’s Vasavada and Sequoia’s Shaun Maguire will join us tomorrow afternoon on Extra Crunch Live, where we’ll discuss how they came together for the financing, what made Vise stand out to Sequoia and how they’re finding success in the world of fintech.
 Maguire and Vasavada will also hear live pitches from startups in the audience and give their feedback.

 You can hang out with us tomorrow on Extra Crunch Live at 3pm ET/noon PT by registering here.